New Year’s wish: room to think for the NHS

 Spinal injury is a general term which includes injury to the spinal cord or surrounding nerves (a neurological injury) or injury and damage to the spinal vertebra (an orthopaedic injury).
 As a highly experienced team of specialist medical negligence and personal injury lawyers in London, we act for clients who have suffered spinal or back injuries as a result of an accident.

-Claims involving spinal or back injury arise from either a traumatic or non-traumatic event such as:
+Spinal cord injury claims or back injury claims arise from either a traumatic or non-traumatic event such as:

 Typically our clients approach us shortly after sustaining a spine or back injury, and usually while they are still receiving rehabilitation in one of the Spinal Injury Treatment Centres across the country.
 We recognise the catastrophic nature of a spinal injury and the profound impact it has on clients.
 We often visit clients in hospital or in their home environment at a time most convenient for them and their family.